The table shows common and uncommon causes of esophageal strictures.

 Note sharp upper margin of lesion and ulceration (arrows)

-On the far left a patient with a varicoid carcinoma.
+To the far left an image of a patient with a varicoid carcinoma.

 Long lobulations simulate varices but did not vary during fluoroscopy.

 Note large irregular folds and soft tissue mass (arrow) of gastric fundus